 - Share big news.
 Land a big job?
 Brag about it!
 If you recently received an order for a large number of items, be sure to share the news!
 You can easily turn one large order into several more when customers know you can handle big jobs!

 - Post about the weather.
 While it may seem odd for a crafter to post about the weather, weather is something that everyone can relate to.
 If the snow has you stuck inside, tell your customers that, and share that you are excited to be crafting indoors.
 If it’s a beautiful day out, post a photo of your latest creation and note that you finished it just in time to go outside and enjoy the sunshine.

 - Share simple DIY projects or instructions.
 If you create decals for car windows, post a video showing how to install the car decal.
 If you show how easy and fast the process is, a customer who was on the fence about ordering may place that order.

 - Show photos of items in progress.
 I’m not saying offer full tutorials on how to create your items, but share small snippets of items that you are working on.
 For example, if you make handpainted wooden signs and paint them in groups, take a photo of a group of them drying in your studio.

-- Use the holidays to your advantage.
+- Wish them a happy XYZ day.
+Use the holidays to your advantage.
 Sure, you should wish your customers a happy holiday on major holidays, but did you know that there is a website that has holidays for nearly every day of the year?
 Visit Days of the Year, and find a few holidays that work well with the items you sell and wish your customers happy xxxx day along with a photo of one of your products.
 For example, if you sell etched pie plates, you could wish your customers a happy National Pie Day (January 23rd) with a picture of one of your etched pie plates.